-The Governor of Massachusetts is not ashamed to attend the consecration of a papal archbishop, and to lend his political sanction archdishop, and to lend his political sanction to the interference of a foreign prelate in our religious affairs.
-Would he have gone to join in the ordination of a Congregational minister, a Methodist or Episcopal bishop?
-Why should Massachusetts officials attend a sectarian and dangerous rite, ominous to freedom and peace?
-Do not our political leaders know that the cardinals and priests whom they have assisted to consecrate are stirring up war in Garmany. to consecrate are stirring up war in Germany, France, Italy, Austria, and that the papacy has always been the bitter foe and persecutor of popular progress and human freedom?
-A pope annulled the Magna Charta, the foundation of English liberty.
-The papacy destroyed Albigenses, Wycliffites, Hussites, Huguenots, and Lutherans, the authors of modern progress.
-Popes ravaged Germany two hun-.
-Sing Jesuius Covered erlands with horror.
+The Governor of Massichusetts is not ashamed to attend the consecration of 'a papal archbishop, and to lend his political sanction to the interference of a foreign prelate in our religious affairs.
+Would be have gone to join in the ordination of a Congregational minister, Methodist or Episcopal bishop?
+Why should Massachusetts offi hals attend a sectarian and dangerous rite, ominous to freedom and peace?
+Do not our political leaders know that the cardinals and priests whom they have assisted to consecrate are sfirring up war in Germany, France, Italy, Austria, and that the papacy has always been the bitter foe and persecutor of popular progress and human freedom?
+A pope annulied the Magna Charta, the foundation of English liberty.
+The papacy destroy-ed Albigenses, Wycliffices, Hussites, Hugue-nots, and Lutherans, the authors of modern progress.
+Popes ravaged Germany two hun-dred years ago, and Jesuits covered the Netherlands with horror.
 Huguenots, Hollanders, and Irish Protestants fied from the papal mur-derers to settle the New World.
 The papal party in France strove to prevent Lafayette and the liberal French from lending aid to our ancestors, and all Catholic Ireland prayed for our destruction.
 The priests excited the horrors of the French Revolution by a fanatical and unyielding bigotry.
-The Pope and the Jesuits il purished amidst the reactionary days of the Holy Alliance.
+The Pope and the Jesuits Il purished amidat the reactionary days of the Holy Alliance.
 In every Spanish state in America the hand of the papacy has been raised against popular progress.
-But the other day it declared invalid the laws of Guatemala and Brazil, as it has done those of Prussis.
+But the other day it declared invalid the laws of Guate mala and Brazil, as it has done those of Prussis.
 Already the Jesuits have seized upon unlucky Ecuador.
-The blood of myriads of re-publicans in Europe and America streams from the scarlet robes of the papal priests; and all liberal Germany, all republican France, all Italy and England and educated Spain, point to the papacy and the Jesuits as the last and bitterest foes of freedom.
-EUGENE LAWRENCE
+The blood of myriads of re-publicans (in Europe and America streams from the scatlet robes of the papal priests; and all liberal Germany, all republican France, all Italy and England and educated Spain, point to the papacy and the Jesuits as the last and bitterest foce of freedom.
+EUGENE LAWRENCE had here a spirit either unaware of his true condition, or whose mind was swayed by one all-absorbing thought, I asked-